lisharodrigues/Room-Temperature-Controller/README.md

 **Note:**

-* This is a basic example and can be further enhanced.
+* This can be further enhanced.
 * Consider adding features like:
     * Hysteresis to prevent frequent on/off cycles of the cooling device.
     * User-defined temperature thresholds.